p0k4/Cash-Management-Web-App/readme.md

 - Type in the search box to filter any column in real-time.
 - Total updates based on filtered results.

-### 📤 Export to CSV
+### 📤 Export Options
-- Generates a `.csv` file of the visible table rows.
+- 📄 **Export to CSV**:
   - Excludes the "Options" column.
   - Appends the total value at the end.
   - Uses `;` as separator for Excel compatibility.
+- 🧾 **Export to PDF**:
+  - Includes only visible rows.
+  - Excludes the "Options" column.
+  - Adds a "Total" line at the bottom.
+  - Automatically includes the current date in the file name (`relatorio_caixa_YYYY-MM-DD.pdf`).

 ---